-Recently, I wanted to know how high frogs can jump and how they are able to do this.
-Not only that, I wanted to know more about if they can jump out of the water, how they move and more.
-So, I did some research and tried to find everything about the way a frog jumps and moves around.
+Recently, I wanted to know how high a frog can jump.
+Not only that, I wanted to know how they jump, whether they can jump out of the water, how they move and more.
+So, I did some research and learnt all about the way a frog jumps around.

-So, How high can frogs jump?
+So, how high can a frog jump?
 How high frogs can jump depends on the species.
-But, some people say frogs can jump at least 2 times their own height and the better jumpers (tree frogs for example) can jump up to 10 times their height.
+But frogs can generally jump at least 2 times their own height.
+The better jumpers (tree frogs for example) can jump up to 10 times their height.
 Frogs are much more known for the length of their jump.

 As I said earlier, frogs are known for the length of their jump, not the height.
 That is why there isn’t much information about the height of the jump.
 But this doesn’t mean we can’t say anything about it.
 Me, personally, have been chasing frogs for a very long time and from my own experience, I can say that most frogs can jump at least two times their own height.
 Not surprising is the fact that frogs that are smaller (and therefore lighter) can jump higher.
 I have seen a tree frog that jumped about 10 times his own height (this is not an exaggeration).

 How far a frog can jump is different for every species.
 Every species have other structures to make it easier or harder to jump far.
 But in general, we can say that many frogs jump at least 30 times their body length and some smaller tree frogs can jump up to 50 times their body weight.
 I don’t know about you, but I find that fact amazing!